 “When participants were given an opportunity to study with their notes before the final assessment, once again those who took longhand notes outperformed laptop participants.
 Because longhand notes contain students’ own words and handwriting, they may serve as more effective memory cues by recreating the context (e.g., thought processes, emotions, conclusions) as well as content (e.g., individual facts) from the original learning session.”

 On the surface, it might seem true.
-After all, the cognitive and physical effort needed to write manually is bigger than the one needed for typing.
+After all, the cognitive and physical effort needed to write manually is bigger than the one required for typing.

-The extra time you have for deliberation and for a coherent formulation of your thoughts should equalize (more less) any potential difference between writing manually and typing.
+The extra time you have for deliberation and a coherent formulation of your thoughts should equalize (more or less) any potential difference between writing manually and typing.

 That’s why you shouldn’t feel pressure to choose just one of them to reap memory benefits.
 Choose the one you feel most comfortable with.

 As with every method, there are some potential problems you might run into.

 1) Not Everyone Needs to Write